 Interest-Payment Lifetime Mortgages

 With interest only lifetime mortgages, you only pay off the interest on the equity release loan each month.
-This means that the balance you owe never changes because you’re only ever paying off the interest and not the loan itself.
+This means that the balance you owe never changes because you are only ever paying off the interest and not the loan itself.
 Both the remaining interest and the loan is paid in full through the sale of your home once you move into care or pass away.

 Enhanced Lifetime Mortgage

 An enhanced lifetime mortgage plan is designed for those who are looking to release a larger percentage of equity from their property.
 Also known as ‘impaired’ mortgages, the amount of equity release that lenders will release is based on existing or pre-existing health or lifestyle conditions that could shorten your life expectancy.
-Basically, the poorer your health is, the more money you are likely going to be able to release.
+The poorer your health is, the more money you are likely going to be able to release.

 No medical is required but you will need to complete a health and lifestyle questionnaire which will be assessed by a specialist adviser who will use the information you provide to determine if you qualify and how much cash you can release.